xp44mm/Notebook/Compilers/Expression Simplification and Differentiation.md

 ## Symbolic Differentiation of Algebraic Expressions

 Applying symbolic differentiation is a straightforward translation of the mathematical rules of differentiation into code.
-You could use local functions that act as constructors and perform local simplifications, but with the simplification function described earlier, this isn’t needed.
+You could use local functions that act as constructors and perform local simplifications, but with the simplification function described earlier, this isn't needed.
 Listing 12-11 shows the implementation of symbolic differentiation for the `Expr` type.
 Note how beautifully and succinctly the code follows the math behind it: the essence of the symbolic processing is merely 20 lines of code!

 ##### Listing 12-11.
 ExprUtil.fs (continued): symbolic fifferentiation for algebraic expressions